 What razors can’t you take in hand luggage?

-You cannot take a wet razor in hand luggage if it holds a separate blade, in other words, the older style razor with replaceable blades, such as the one below, which I believe are known as safety razors.
+- If it holds a separate razor blade, in other words, the older style razor with replaceable blades, such as the one below, which are known as safety razors.

 This is the TSA link in the reply – Safety Razors and Disposable Razors